05 February,2026 08:14 PM IST | Mumbai | mid-day online correspondent

-Uttar Pradesh Chief Minister Yogi Adityanath on Thursday directed that deaths caused by "Chinese manja" (razor-sharp kite strings) be treated as murder.
+Uttar Pradesh (UP) Chief Minister (CM) Yogi Adityanath on Thursday directed that deaths caused by "Chinese manja (razor-sharp kite strings)" be treated as murder.
 He also ordered the strictest possible action against those found guilty.
-The directive comes after a motorcyclist died in Lucknow allegedly after his throat was slit by a kite string, and follows a rise in similar incidents across the state capital.
+The directive comes after a motorcyclist in Lucknow allegedly died when a kite string slit his throat, amid a rise in similar incidents across the state capital.

-Adityanath stressed that the Uttar Pradesh government is fully committed to protecting public life.
+Adityanath stressed that the UP government is fully committed to protecting public life.

 On Wednesday, 34-year-old Syed Shoaib, a medical representative from Sitee Bihar in Dubagga, died after a Chinese manja allegedly cut his throat on the Haiderganj overbridge in Lucknow's Bazarkhala area.